Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Some Prominent Network Structures

 Thus, in situations where the portfolio values among the needed peripheral banks ($\sum_{i=1}^{\lceil m^*\rceil}p_i $) is much larger than the amount any one of them owes to the center bank ($D^{in}$), bailing out the periphery is a much safer policy in terms of wasted capital.

-A star network is an example of a core-periphery network, in which the center bank represents the clique of core banks, and we examine those next.

-\subsubsection{Core-Periphery Networks and Cliques}
+\subsection{Core-Periphery Networks and Cliques}

 Many financial systems are well-approximated by a core-periphery structure: they can be decomposed into a set of densely connected core banks and a set of more sparsely connected peripheral banks.
-In this section, we characterize optimal bailouts for this canonical network structure.
+In core-periphery networks, the above approach of beginning with peripheral banks carries over, but then the remaining bailout problem of the core itself can be substantially more complex.
+We begin with cases in which there is some symmetry in the core, and in which intuitions can be drawn and optimal bailouts fully characterized.
+We then investigate the asymmetric case in the numerical simulations.

 Let $N_C$ and $N_P$ be the set of core and peripheral banks, respectively, with $N=N_C\cup N_P$ and $N_C\cap N_P=\emptyset$.
 The $n_C= \# N_C$ banks in the core form a clique and are symmetrically exposed to each other: $D_{ij} = D^{core}$ for all $i\neq j\in N_C$.
 Each core bank $i\in N_C$ is also exposed to a different subset of the peripheral banks $N_P^i\subseteq N_P$, and each of these peripheral banks are only exposed to the core bank $i$.
 Hence $N_P=\cup_{i\in N_C} N_P^i$ and $\cap_{i\in N_C} N_P^i=\emptyset$.
 Specifically, peripheral banks in $N_P^i$ have a debt claim of $D^{out}$ on $i$, and a debt liability of $D^{in}$ to $i$.
 Suppose also that each core bank $i$ is exposed to the same number of peripheral banks $n_P= \# N_P^i$ for all $i$.